yansh/privacy-bias/README.md

 2. Ensure your OpenAI secret token is linked to the project.
 3. Prepare the prompt batches located in the `data` folder.
 4. Upload the batches directly through [OpenAI's platform batch interface](https://platform.openai.com/batches/) to run the prompts.
-5. After processing, download the results from the output section.
+5. After processing, download the results, under Files section.
 6. The raw results are saved in the `raw_results` folder, ready for further analysis and processing.

 ## Exporting Figures